Current RMA Instruments

 • ICD-10-AM Codes: I42; I43; O90.3

-Cardiomyopathy is a group of acquired diseases of the heart muscle leading to mechanical and electrical dysfunction.
+Cardiomyopathy is a group of acquired diseases of the heart muscle leading to the inability to pump blood effectively and disturbance to the electrical signals controlling heart rate and rhythm.

 • Alcoholic cardiomyopathy